awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-wlm-query-monitoring-rules.md

 ]
 ```

-For steps to create or modify a query monitoring rule, see [Creating or Modifying a Query Monitoring Rule Using the Console](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html#parameter-group-modify-qmr-console) and [Properties in the wlm\_json\_configuration Parameter](https://docs.aws.amazon.com/redshift/latest/mgmt/workload-mgmt-config.html#wlm-json-config-properties) in the *Amazon Redshift Management Guide*\.
+For steps to create or modify a query monitoring rule, see  [Creating or modifying a query monitoring rule using the console](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-parameter-groups-console.html#parameter-group-modify-qmr-console)  and [Properties in the wlm\_json\_configuration Parameter](https://docs.aws.amazon.com/redshift/latest/mgmt/workload-mgmt-config.html#wlm-json-config-properties) in the *Amazon Redshift Management Guide*\.

 You can find more information about query monitoring rules in the following topics:
 +  [Query monitoring metrics for Amazon Redshift](#cm-c-wlm-query-monitoring-metrics)